vitessio/website/content/en/docs/user-guides/vschema-guide/sharded.md

 Every sharded table must have a Primary Vindex.
 A Primary Vindex must be instantiated from a vindex type that is Unique. `hash`, `unicode_loose_md5` and `binary_md5` are unique vindex types.
 {{< /info >}}

-The demo brings up the customer as two shards: `-80` and `80-`.
+The demo brings up the `customer` table as two shards: `-80` and `80-`.
 For a `hash` vindex, input values of 1, 2 and 3 fall in the `-80` range, and 4 falls in the `80-` range.
 Restarting the demo with the updated configs should allow you to perform the following:

 ```text
 mysql> insert into customer(customer_id,uname) values(1,'alice'),(4,'dan');